Earthship Assembly / Presentation

-Over a period of four years Green Up Your Act was given the honour, by the Low Carbon Trust, of organising school visits and providing environmental workshops in the award winning Brighton Earthship.
+Over a period of four years Green Up Your Act worked with the Low Carbon Trust organising school visits and providing environmental workshops in the award winning Brighton Earthship.

-Through interactive presentations, we take the class on a virtual tour of the building’s impressive range of sustainable technology; including solar panels, a wind turbine, rainwater harvesting, and the eye catching recycled materials used in the fabric of the building itself.
+Through interactive presentations, we take pupils on a virtual tour of the building’s impressive range of sustainable technology; including solar panels, a wind turbine, rainwater harvesting and the eye catching recycled materials used in the construction of the building.

 Food and its relationship with the environment is often overlooked.

 50% of the food we buy is imported to the UK and 1/3 of it never gets eaten.
 As part of this presentations participants learn how far food travels by tracing the journeys of different varieties of fruit and vegetables.
 As a school we discuss together how food is grown, the benefits of fresh food and the responsibility we all have, to reduce the huge amount of wasted food and excess packaging which is produced every day.

 In this assembly on marine litter, we learn at and discuss the use of single use plastic and their alternatives.